srheiser/deep-prototype/README.md

 ## Building and starting the container for the first time:

+Set your database name, user name and password in the /settings/local.py file

-Run docker-compose up to start the Django server
+Specify the envrionment variables, and run docker-compose up to start the Django server,

-`docker-compose up`
+`user='' password='' database='' docker-compose up`

 The default port is `8000`, visit `http://localhost:8000/`